 In addition to serving as a coach at Garland High School for 26 years, Johnny McCoy is an inventor who has recently entered the automotive safety market with a newly designed multi-purpose roadside sign.

-The 46” foldable sign with base will replace the traditional red triangle sign that indicates that driverssafety sign should watch for a stalled vehicle on the road.
+The 46” foldable sign with base will replace the traditional red triangle sign that indicates that drivers should watch for a stalled vehicle on the road.
 The triangle is smaller and more difficult to see by other motorists than the new design and McCoy believes that it will prevent numerous accidents.

 “There are wrecks on the freeway all the time and people need something that is at eye level so that other drivers can see them,” McCoy said.